rautonkar/resume/README.md

 # About #
-Highly skilled and experienced Application and Embedded Systems Engineer with a strong background in Electrical and Instrumentation Engineering.
+Highly skilled and experienced Application and Embedded Systems Engineer with a strong background in Engineering Management, and Electrical and Instrumentation Engineering.

 # Employment #
 ## Renesas Electronics America Inc., Milpitas, CA (January 2020 – Present) ##
-### *Systems Design Engineering Manager* ###
+### * Sr. Manager, Systems Design Engineering * ###

 *Achievements*

-* 	Managed development of test environment for regression of 1.3k+ binaries on 18+ microcontroller targets
+* 	Managed development of test environment for regression of 2.5k+ binaries on 18+ microcontroller targets
 * 	On-boarding of 20+ members to SCRUM processes with JIRA for planning and tracking of all projects
-* 	On-boarded 3 new team members to local team
+* 	Hired and On-boarded 4 new team members to local team
 * 	Transfer of responsibilities between 3rd party contractors for optimizing long term strategic expenditures and improving organizational alignment
+* 	Automated status report generation using python, Pandas, and JIRA API
+* 	Asset value analysis through use of eazyBI enabling accountability for asset creation and asset promotion

 *Responsibilities*